niemanlab/openfuego/README.md

 ### Requirements and notes

 OpenFuego is PHP.
 It requires PHP 5.3.0 or higher, MySQL 5.0 or higher, and a *nix environment.
-In many cases the program won't work in shared hosting environments and you'll need root access.
+In many cases the program won’t work in shared hosting environments and you’ll need root access.
 This is because OpenFuego is designed to run continuously in the background, like a daemon.
 (If you know much about programming, you know PHP is a bad language for this type of program.
 PHP is what I knew when I first sat down to write the program, and by the time it became big and complex, it would have been too much work to learn a different language and start from scratch.)

 OpenFuego is really three discrete programs: the Collector, the Consumer, and the Getter.
 The Collector is constantly connected to [Twitter’s streaming API](https://dev.twitter.com/docs/streaming-apis), saving all new tweets to temporary files on disk.
 The Consumer is constantly parsing those files, extracting the URLs, cleaning them up, and saving them to a database.
 The Collector and the Consumer run concurrently in separate processes.
 The Getter is a class that retrieves URLs from the database and does some math to tell you what’s most popular in a given timeframe.
 If you specify an Embed.ly API key, the Getter can optionally return fully hydrated metadata for the URLs.